 As with any product, it’s crucial to identify the type of valve, the manufacturer, inlet/outlet size, operating and maximum pressures, solution temperature, and the solution passing through the valve.
 It’s critical to know what solution is passing through the valve to ensure proper chemical compatibility.
 Knowing the solution’s PH level can also be another important factor when determining suitable components and materials.

 How to Size a Valve

 We size valves similar to how we size pipe.
 Always measure the inside diameter of the inlet/outlet port.
-This will identify the size of valve in question.
+This will identify the size of the valve in question.
 A common mistake is that people measure the outside diameter of the inlet/outlet ports of a valve.
 There is one exception to this rule – if working with tubing – measure the outside diameter of the tubing.
 For hose and pipe, only pay attention to the inside diameter measurement.

 If flow rate is important, the coefficient of volume (Cv) of various valves can be compared.
 Now, I understand that sounds rather technical.
 However, in layman’s terms all that means is the higher the Cv for a valve, the more flow rate will pass thru it with the same pressure loss.
-In the majority of applications this will be a non-factor but still it is important terminology to be aware of in the vast world of valves.
+In the majority of applications, this will be a non-factor but it is still important terminology to be aware of in the vast world of valves.

 Manufacturer Identification & Valve Type Explained

 Most manufacturers will have a metal tag on their valve bodies to identify their brand.
 That manufacturer tag will identify the brand of the valve, the model, and serial number.
 This is an important first step in identifying what product you currently have.
 That being said, let’s begin with a look at butterfly valves.